IgorSteps/easypark/docs/Task1.2.md

 5. Cons:

--   Lacking admin features:
+Lacking admin features:

--   Cannot receive notifications about GPS discrepancies or users arriving late or spending too long in their space
+-   Cannot receive notifications about GPS discrepancies or drivers arriving late or spending too long in their space

 -   No GPS notification for when a driver arrives

-Lacking user features:
+Lacking driver features:

 -   No communication with admin